Call Today! 888-234-8376

 In contrast, a preferred male age 40 would pay $37 a month for 30 year term life insurance.
 A 35 year return of premium policy, where all your money is returned if you don’t die, is $104.54.
 And a Universal Life policy that lasts the rest of your life would be $126 a month fixed premium.

 In this example, VGLI was more than the term and less than the return of premium and universal life insurance.
 However, by age 60 you would be paying more than double a month in VGLI premiums compared to those two either the ROP or Universal Life policies.

 The bottom line is we might be able to save you thousands of dollars over the life of your VGLI policy.
 We have saved many people over the years substantial amounts of money on life insurance.
-It is our knowledge, experience, and options that allow us to achieve our goal of finding you the best life insurance rates—for you, based on your unique health and lifestyle.
+It is our knowledge, experience, and options that allow us to achieve our goal of finding you the best life insurance rates---for you, based on your unique health and lifestyle.
+Also check out our article about life insurance if you're receiving VA benefits.